 Method 6: Using the preview

-Even though the keyboard shortcuts methods are faster, the Preview method allows you to choose where the screenshot ends up.
-You can make edits of the screenshot using Preview before saving with the desired file name and at the preferred location.
+Even though the keyboard shortcuts methods are faster, the Preview method allows you to choose where the screenshot ends.
+You can make edits of the screenshot using Preview before saving it with the desired file name and preferred location.

 Option two: capture selection and save on desktop.